Nadine McCloud, PhD

 Dr. Nadine McCloud is a Senior Lecturer in the Department of Economics at The University of the West Indies at Mona.
 Her main research interests are econometric theory - with emphasis on nonparametric estimation and specification testing in time-series, cross-sectional and panel data models - Bayesian econometrics, matrix analysis, economic development and the political economy, and applied econometrics.
 Her recent theoretical focus includes deriving asymptotic properties for semiparametric system of simultaneous equation models with instrumental variables and degrees of freedom for different nonparametric regression models.
 Her emphasis is also on using semiparametric tools to delve into cross-country patterns of institution-induced heterogeneity in the effect of foreign direct investment flows on different aspects of economic development.
 She has attained publications in both economics and mathematics journals.
 Her research articles have appeared in the International Economic Review and Journal of the Royal Statistical Society.

 Dr. McCloud received her BSc and MPhil in Mathematics from The University of the West Indies at Mona, and her PhD in Economics from the State University of New York at Binghamton.
 She has been a Fulbright Visiting Research Scholar at Cornell University.
 She has held short research stints at Humboldt University in Germany, Purdue University, University of Miami, and Xiamen University in China.
 Dr. McCloud is a member of the editorial board of The Journal of International Trade & Economic Development.
-She is also an Associate Editor to the International Journal of Finance & Economics and a Senior Co-Editor of Advances in Econometrics.
+She is also an Associate Editor of the International Journal of Finance & Economics and a Senior Co-Editor of Advances in Econometrics.
 Additionally, she is an Appointed Member of the Monetary Policy Committee, Bank of Jamaica, and a member of the Board of Directors for the Planning Institute of Jamaica.

 "To each there comes a time in their lifetime a special moment when they are figuratively tapped on the shoulder and offered the chance to do a very special thing, unique to them and fitted to their talents.
 What a tragedy if that moment finds them unprepared or unqualified for that which could have been their finest hour." - Sir W. Churchill